Go East Young Man

 Hong Kong is the epitome of east meets west.
 HK and Singapore are probably the two most interesting starting points for new fintech companies in Asia.
 Most international banks have a presence here, there is very strong rule of law, and you’d be amazed at the network of connectors in these cities.

 But Hong Kong and Singapore are relatively small domestically – with 7 and 6 million people respectively.
-Therefore a growing needs to eventually look beyond towards large emerging markets.
+Therefore a growing need to eventually look beyond towards large emerging markets.
 These markets in SE Asia and North Asia are sometimes not ideal in terms of shareholder laws (see incorporations.io as an example: http://incorporations.io/compare/hk/id).
 Where only 50% foreign ownership is allowed in ID or TH for certain industries, the IP can be held offshore and local nominees can be utilized.

 Regionally, having the IP held in SG or HK is very common, and it’s much easier to attract investment.
-This is why we usually advise clients (even if they operate through a local entity in Thailand) to hold the IP and ultimate ownership through a HK or SG company.
+This is why we usually advise clients (even if they operate through a local entity in Thailand) to hold the IP and ultimate ownership through an HK or SG company.

 I’ve been in Hong Kong for most of 2017 – and it feels weird being in one place, last year I had over 50 flights.
 I think there is great value in settling in a place, as long as all your options aren’t tied to one jurisdiction.